rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

 ```

 ## Provision Resource
-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Check for any errors.
+If the `init` command ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply